-An organization that is unable to meet its programs requirements, especially organizations with minimum budget and staff salaries, does not maintain its agreements with local government, or does not follow the Main Street ApproachTM may be re-designated and NMMS services may be suspended.
+An organization that is unable to meet its programs requirements, particularly meeting minimum budget and staffing, and does not maintain its agreements with local government, or does not follow the Main Street Approach[TM] may lose its MainStreet designation and access to NMMS services and resources will be suspended.
 The Economic Development Department may also notify programs of termination of the MOU at the New Mexico MainStreet Director's recommendation.
-Upon cancellation of the MOU, NMMS will no longer provide services to the organization and local government partner and they will be ineligible to apply for NMMS funding opportunities.
-The organization may be further prohibited from using the Main Street America name, a trademark of the National Main Street Center, Inc. Inactive programs must reapply to NMMS for designation through the NMMS Accelerator Process.
+Upon cancellation of the MOU, NMMS will no longer provide services to the organization and local government partner, and they will be ineligible to apply for NMMS funding opportunities.
+The organization may be further prohibited from using the Main Street America name, a trademark of the National Main Street Center, Inc. Inactive programs must reapply to NMMS for designation through the Project-Based Initiatives and NMMS Accelerator Process.